elastic-interval/pretenst-com/_posts/2020-06-22-diamond-of-tension.md

 In this project I'm setting out to commit a heinous violation of my tightly held tensegrity principles.
 I believe that there are certain foundational ideas in tensegrity structures, and one of them is that any element relationships which introduce shear, bending, or torque are forbidden.

-That is not to say that you can't just do it, but I argue that a crisp definition is best for establishing the category.
-A useful taxonomy of tensegrity structures should, for example, clearly separate structures that require gravity for their tension to act.
-These are lovely structures which behave in interesting ways, but they should be distinguished from tensegrity structures which are "pretensioned" such that they are stiff in the absence of gravity.
+That is not to say that you can't just do it, but I argue that a crisp mathematical definition is best for establishing the category "tensegrity".
+There's more to be said about this, but I'll save it for another post.

-It's a different violation that I am going to commit here, but it's for a noble cause: to illustrate a point and help me think through potential innovations which make building these structures easier.
-This tensegrity will exert a force which would tend to bend its struts, which is **not done**.
+The violation in this project is for a noble cause: to illustrate a point and help me think through potential innovations which make building these structures easier.
+This tensegrity will exert a force which would tend to **bend** its struts.

 ## Scaffolding